ScenicFramework/scenic_driver_local/README.md

 ## Targets

-This driver does it's best to figure out what underlying graphics technology to use depending on whhat your MIX_TARGET is set to.
+This driver does its best to figure out what underlying graphics technology to use depending on what your MIX_TARGET is set to.

 For example, for apps running on a Mac/PC/Linux, it is usually set to `host`, which causes the driver to use `glfw` as the underlying tech.